fysikteknologsektionen/foton-gallery/README.md

 in the root directory.

 ## Configuration
 Before building or starting a dev server the project has to be configured.
 This is done by supplying a `.env` file in the root directory.
-There is an example configuration file, `.env.example`, which can be used as a template (simple copy this and rename to `.env`, the default configuration will most likely be sufficient to run the project in development).
+There is an example configuration file, `.env.example`, which can be used as a template.
+The default configuration will most likely be sufficient to run the project in development.

 ## Building for production
 To build the project for a production environment, run